Excerpt 2, A Seat for the Rabble

-Zuran, of the tribe called Nuur, struggled to stay awake amid the chatter of coins.
-And it was his fourteenth naming-day.
+Zuran, of the tribe called Nuur, struggled against sleep amid the clinking of coins.

-Like every Casaanite hostage at the Silver Walls, he was bound to serve a highborn in some manner.
-If I can keep my eyelids from closing, maybe I’ll continue to serve the steward instead of the cooks, he thought to himself reproachfully.
-Were that he was off watching the king’s master-of-arms spar with his knights, but here he was instead, at court, recording sums in a pipe roll.
+Like every Casaanite at the Silver Walls, he was bound to serve the king, even on his fourteenth birthday.
+If I can keep my eyelids open, maybe I’ll continue to serve the steward instead of the cooks, he reproached himself.

 That was his cue.
-Zur overrode his waning attention span, summoning the will to record the sum on his vellum.
+Zur overrode his waning attention span.
 Too late, he realized he’d inked the wrong row.
-He blotted out the sum hastily, leaving an ugly stain on an otherwise pristine pattern of marks.
+He blotted out the sum hastily, leaving an unsightly, illegible splotch.

-“I think that’s in the wrong row, too,” rasped a voice close to his ear.
+“I think that’s in the wrong column, too,” rasped a voice close to his ear.

-So surprised was Zur that he half collapsed off his chair.
-Princess Lorana Eddenhold smiled down at him with a hint of well-meaning mischief.
+Startled, Zur half collapsed off his chair.
+Princess Lorana Eddenhold smiled down at him with a hint of mischief.

-Turning, Lorana crossed the chamber in strides seemingly unencumbered by the bell of her gold-and-black brocade gown, with Tabecca following nimbly.
-The princess paused before the Silver Throne, as if she fancied herself worthy of the First King’s chair.
-Careful not to touch the dried blood on the floor, she seated herself in her father’s much humbler gout chair, the highest a woman could dare to rise in Loran.
+Lorana crossed the chamber swiftly, her gold-and-black brocade gown whispering on the floor.
+Tabecca shadowed her quickly.
+Briefly, the princess paused before the Silver Throne, as if fancying herself worthy.
+She seated herself in her father’s gout chair, the highest she could ever dare to climb in Loran.

 A herald close by the vast oak doors struck floor with his staff.
-“Here sits her highness the Princess Lorana Eddenhold, daughter of King Hexar and Alyse the Traitor, steward of these Walls, doing justice in the king’s absence by rights accorded her by the Worthy Assembly of Loran,” he cried.
-Every man present, including Zur, bowed his head solemnly.
+“Here sits her highness the Princess Lorana Eddenhold,” he cried loudly, “daughter of King Hexar and the traitor Alyse, steward of these Walls, doing justice in the king’s absence.”

 “I hesitate to even ask, my lord,” she said with a sigh.
 “Tell me, how beggarly are these men today?
 Same as last time?”